imjoy-team/imjoy-core/docs/api.md

 w = await api.getWindow(config)
 ```

-Get an existing window by its name or type.
+Get an existing window by its id, window_id, name or type.

 **Arguments**